tsbertalan/TextToSpeechLocal/TextToSpeechLocal.md

 pip install -r requirements_pytorch_gpu_cu118.txt
 ```

-Or, you could skip the second line and use PyTorch's instructures to get the corresonding pacakges for your platform.
+Or, you could skip the second line and use PyTorch's instructions to get the corresonding pacakges for your platform.

 I don't know whether all those packages would be avalable on Anaconda; use conda-forge or something, I guess.